tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-simulation.rst

 Defining additional output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As is the case with the state propagation (see :ref:`here<dependent_variables>`), you can define any number of dependent variable to be saved along with the observations.
+As is the case with the state propagation (see :ref:`here<propagation_setup>`), you can define any number of dependent variable to be saved along with the observations.
 These include distances between link ends, angles between link ends, and a variety of other options.
 Note that this functionality is relatively new, and the list of implemented dependent variables is currently limited.
 A full list of options can be found ...
 (TODO).